 Other extra-cost gadgetry includes active cruise control that uses radar and a camera to maintain a set distance from the car in front (even in stop-and-go traffic); a Side and Top view camera system that provides a comprehensive view of the environment around the car to aid parking maneuvers; and a high-resolution Head-Up system that displays vehicle speed along with speed limit and navigation info on the lower windshield.

 New Packaging Strategy

 BMW offers Sport, Luxury and M Sport "lines" with special exterior, interior and even performance extras.
 The Luxury Line includes unique leather upholstery choices, 18-inch multi-spoke alloy wheels, an M steering wheel, special interior trim choices, the premium package (described below) and pearl gloss trim finishers.
-The Sport Line includes sports seats, anthracite headliner, a choice of high-gloss black interior trim, brushed aluminum trim or anthracite wood trim, unique leather options, an M Sport steering wheel and black door mirror caps.
+The Sport Line includes sports seats, anthracite headliner, a choice of high-gloss black interior trim, brushed aluminum trim or dark burl walnut wood trim, unique leather options, an M Sport steering wheel and black door mirror caps.
 To the Sport Line's features, the M Sport Package adds shadowline exterior trim, an aggressive body kit, an M Sport Suspension, adaptive dampers, and unique exterior colors and interior leathers.

 Individual packages include the Premium Package, which adds leather upholstery a sunroof, a proximity key, lumbar support and satellite radio.